 - This course explores contemporary discourses of gender and sexuality with a particular interest in how these discourses are shaped by and mobilized in new media contexts.
 We’ll read and write in multiple genres, from tweets to formal academic essays, which will sharpen your abilities to communicate with multiple audiences in diverse contexts about issues that (should) matter to everyone.

 - This is a writing course based on the culture of war, with a focus on the rhetorical strategies and language used by both sides of the issue.
-Our primary concern is to consider how literary forms and genres have developed to make sense of the twentieth century's mass wars, how wars are remembered and forgotten, and how war has been adapted to the dominant aesthetic and cultural movements of the century.
-The bulk of our readings will center on the American Civil War, World War I, the Vietnam War (from both perspectives), World War II, and from more recent conflicts such as the first Persian Gulf War and the wars in Iraq and Afghanistan.
-We will end the class with “research” in speculative fiction for World War III, dystopian futures, etc. Issues of national identity, memory, gender, irony, and protest, will be at the forefront of our inquiry.
-We will read both combatant and civilian writers, and our readings will be drawn from a variety of genres, including fiction, poetry, memoir, film, cultural studies, and theory.
-This is a writing workshop, so there will be particular attention paid to differing approaches to specific genres, careful craft techniques, and revision strategies.
+Our primary concern is to consider how war is represented in various forms, including literature, film, and historical records.
+We will discuss how those forms make sense of the twentieth century's mass wars, how wars are remembered and forgotten, and how war has been adapted to the dominant aesthetic and cultural movements of the century.
+The bulk of our readings will center on World War II, the Vietnam War, and the wars in Iraq and Afghanistan.
+We will also look at smaller conflicts like the Rwandan genocide and the civil war in Sierra Leone.
+Issues of national identity, gender, and protest will be at the forefront of our inquiry.
+Our goal is to understand the way language shapes both conflict itself and the way we come to understand that conflict.

 - MULTI-CULTURAL RHETORICS, Dr. Andrea Feldman